jborchma/project_euler/README.md

 # Project Euler

-Here I upload some of my solutions to Project Euler problems using Python.
-Most of them are from myself, some of them are done using hints.
+Here I upload some of my solutions to Project Euler problems using Python and sometimes Rust.
+Most of them are from myself, some of them are done using hints for certain parts found in the internet.

 ## Solving Project Euler problems with Python